Smileyquisourit/py_utils/docs/source/demo/1-database.rst

         log = ConsoleLogueurFactory("DEBUG")
         db = WordleDatabase.create('words.db')

-You can then re-run the application to see it, and see the different option of the :func:`~py_utils/Logueur/ConsoleLogueurFactory` function.
-Don't forget to delete the *words.db* before !
+Re-run the application to see the log in action — just remember to delete *words.db* first!

 Initialisation of the :class:`WordleDatabase`
 ---------------------------------------------

-Now that we have created a database, we can start to implement our :class:`WordleDatabase`.
-We can implement the constructor, that we ignored the first time, and start by creating a `_log` attribute:
+Now that we have created the database, we can start implementing our :class:`WordleDatabase`.
+Let’s implement the constructor, which we skipped the first time, and start by creating a `_log` attribute:

 .. code-block:: python